 The interesting thing is that one of Bonnie’s goals with her scrap quilts is to “Quilt Green.”
-By re-using, re-purposing and recycling fabric, we can create beautiful heirlooms for future generations to enjoy on walls, beds, couches or laps – instead of filling the landfills with fabric.
+By re-using, re-purposing, and recycling fabric, we can create beautiful heirlooms for future generations to enjoy on walls, beds, couches, or laps – instead of filling the landfills with fabric.

-Bonnie is expert in:
+Bonnie is an expert in:

 - how to choose the right treasures at the thrift shop to guarantee a beautiful quilt